This post may contain affiliate links. Please read our disclosure policy.

 If you’re wondering how to pickle beets easily, this is it!
 These Quick Pickled Beets have just 6 ingredients and you don’t even need to boil the pickling liquid!
 Just roast, steam or boil the beets, mix the pickling liquid ingredients together and pour over beets stacked in a jar.
 They’ll be ready to eat in hours and will last up to 3 weeks in the refrigerator!

-Ingredients You Need to Make Pickled Beets
+Ingredients for Pickled Beets

 I have always loved pickled beets, but I’d almost forgotten about them.
 That is until we got about 4 pounds of beets in our CSA share and I thought, “What on Earth am I going to do with all of these?”
 Our typical way to eat beets is simply roasted with a little olive oil and salt.
 But when you roast 4 pounds of beets for two people, well, you can’t eat them all in one sitting.
 So why not pickle them?

-How to Cook Beets for Pickling: 3 Great Options
+3 Ways to Cook Beets for Pickling

 - To Roast: Scrub beets and wrap in foil.
-Place in a baking dish or baking sheet (to catch drips) and roast in an oven preheated to 375ºF for 60 to 90 minutes, until tender.
+Place in a baking dish or on a baking sheet (to catch drips) and roast in an oven preheated to 375ºF for 60 to 90 minutes, until tender.
 Let cool, then peel (using a dry paper towel makes quick work of this).

 - To Boil: Add scrubbed beets and a generous splash of vinegar or lemon juice (to reduce color bleeding) to a large saucepan and add water to cover.
 Bring to boil; reduce heat and simmer, uncovered, 45 to 60 minutes until tender.
 Let cool (at least until cool enough to handle) and peel.

-- To Steam: Place scrubbed in a steamer basket over about 2-inches of boiling water; cover and steam 30 to 40 minutes until tender.
+- To Steam: Place scrubbed beets in a steamer basket over about 2-inches of boiling water; cover and steam 30 to 40 minutes until tender.
 Peel when cool enough to handle.

 Recipe Options